The Soft Answer: A Neglected Christian Tool

 When people are unjust or misinformed, we will be tempted to set them straight and defend ourselves.
 We may become angry and tell them off.
 A tongue lashing, however, may be our way of taking revenge on a person who spoke the hurtful words.
 If we need to set the record straight, we should do so logically, kindly, and gently (1 Corinthians 4:13).
 Our speech needs to be full of grace (1 Corinthians 4:13).

 If people ask us about our faith, we respond with respect for the other person.
 If we keeping a clear conscience, the people who slander us and speak maliciously against our good behavior in Christ will become ashamed of their behavior (1 Peter 3:15-16).
 We are blessed if we suffer for doing what is right (1 Peter 3:14).

 Jesus used the soft or no answer to deal with people for the most part.
 The only rare exceptions were when He confronted sin, such as turning over the tables of the moneychangers or exposing the hypocrisy of Pharisees.
 As the son of God, Jesus could have confronted people all the time, yet most of the time, but He chose not to do so.
 Instead, Jesus showed compassion to sinners and wept over their lost state (Luke 19:41-42).

 The way we respond to people will determine if our conversation will calm down or escalate into anger or defensiveness.
-Everyone benefits if we learn how to be peacemakers and try to live in harmony with other people.
+Everyone benefits if we learn how to be peacemakers.
 We can live in harmony with all people, and people can live in harmony with us.